-An optional winterizing cap is available to replace the cell during winterizing or cell maintenance.
-This will enable pool pump to circulate water with the cell out the of line.
+A winterizing cap is available to replace the cell during winterizing or cell maintenance.
+This will enable pool pump to circulate water with the cell out of the line.

-When a FREEZE CONTROLLER is used on pump equipment and the chlorinator is run through the winter, turn the CHLORINE PRODUCTION down to 10 - 20%.
-Otherwise, chlorine production will exceed the recommended level of 1 - 3 ppm.
+When a FREEZE CONTROLLER is used on pump equipment and the chlorinator is run through the winter, turn the CHLORINE PRODUCTION down to 10 - 20%, otherwise, chlorine production will exceed the recommended level of 1 - 3 ppm.